13 Most Sustainable Eco-Lodges in British Columbia

 Chilko Experience is a luxury eco-lodge in Cariboo and houses guests in beautiful log houses.
 Each log house is situated deep within the forest, at a safe distance from each other.
 So if you’re not fond of mingling with the other guests, you’ll be perfectly isolated.

-You will find a luxury hot tub but rest assured; it’s heated by firewood and does not require additional chemicals.
-It even has its own greenhouse which caters to organic fruits and vegetables, which are then used in cooking.
+You will find a luxury hot tub; rest assured; it’s heated by firewood and does not require additional chemicals.
+It even has its own greenhouse, which caters to organic fruits and vegetables, which are then used in cooking.

 Cabana Desolation Eco-Resort

 Situated on Kinghorn Island stands the Cabana Desolation Eco-Resort, a perfect combination of eco-friendliness and luxury.
-It offers cabana-style accommodations, with each cabana furnished in wooden and environment-friendly furniture.
-The cabanas are equipped with cozy throws, Canadian wool blankets and sheepskin, which allows its guests to relax.
+It offers cabana-style accommodations, with each cabana furnished with wooden and environment-friendly furniture.
+The cabanas are equipped with cozy throws, Canadian wool blankets, and sheepskin, which allows its guests to relax.

 Clayoquot Wilderness Lodge